 This includes all of your credit cards, mortgages, personal and student loans.
 Surprisingly, the higher the better because it shows that you are responsible.

 There are two different types of credit inquiries: hard and soft.
 Hard inquiries occur when you apply for a credit card, loan or mortgage.
 In general, they occur in situations where you will accumulate debt.
 Soft inquiries occur when you perform a credit check.
 An example would be an employer checking your credit history.
 Unlike hard inquiries, soft inquiries do not negatively impact your credit score.
 Hard inquiries will remain on your credit report for two years.

 Many banks such as Chase, American Express, Discover and Bank of America offer free monthly credit score monitoring.
 When checking your credit history, look for unrecognized credit inquiries.
 If something does not match up, call the credit bureau to manually remove it.

 In order to achieve a high credit score, you would need to target all of these areas.
 It takes time; however, the earlier you start, the better the advantage you will have in the future.
 After graduation, you might need to refinance student loans, request a loan to build your practice or buy a house.
 All require you to have an excellent credit history.
 A higher credit score can help you secure a lower loan interest rate, which will help you save money over time.

 ~Kai Huang, Alabama ’20

 About Kai Huang

-Kai Huang is a second-year student at the University of Alabama at Birmingham School of Dentistry.
-He obtained his bachelor degree in electrical engineering from the University of Central Florida.
-He currently serves as chapter legislative liaison with focus on licensure reforming, and district 5 meeting planning committee.
-His #ASDAfever is high and super contagious.
-Besides dentistry, he enjoys watching food blogs on YouTube, and plans to visit a new country every year.
+Kai Huang is a third-year student at the University of Alabama at Birmingham School of Dentistry.
+He obtained his bachelor's degree in electrical engineering from the University of Central Florida.
+He currently serves as the District 5 trustee.
+His #ASDAfever is high and contagious.
+He enjoys taking photos in the clinics as well as on vacation.
+Besides dentistry, he enjoys watching food vlogs on YouTube and plans to visit a new country every year.